vatesfr/xen-orchestra/docs/xo-cli.md

 The return value is the identifier of this new server in XO.

-Parameters (except `true` and `false` which are correctly parsed as booleans) are assumed to be strings, for other types, you may use JSON encoding by prefixing with `json:`:
+Parameters (except `true` and `false` which are correctly parsed as booleans) are assumed to be strings.
+For other types, you may use JSON encoding by prefixing with `json:`:

 ```